Powerlearnproject/se-assignment-2-introduction-to-software-engineering-Reithi24/README.md

     where strategies may need to be adjusted frequently based on real time data and market trends to optimize.

-What is requirements engineering?
+What are requirements for software engineering?
 Describe the process and its importance in the software development lifecycle.
 Software Design Principles:
 What are requirements for software engineering?
 -Programming skills:-profiency in programming languages.